ONSdigital/tredegar/src/main/resources/bulletins/UK Trade, June 2014.md

 Summary: UK Trade shows the extent of import and export activity and is a key contributor to the overall economic growth in the UK.
 Headline 1: UK Trade shows the extent of import and export activity and is a key contributor to the overall economic growth in the UK.
 Headline 2: Seasonally adjusted, the UK's deficit on trade in goods and services was estimated to have been £2.5 billion in June 2014, compared with £2.4 billion in May 2014.
 Headline 3: In June 2014 there was a deficit of £9.4 billion on goods, partly offset by an estimated surplus of £7.0 billion on services.
-The trade in goods deficit widened by £0.3 billion compared with May 2014.
 Contact name: Katherine Kent
 Contact email: m&a@ons.gsi.gov.uk
 Next edition: 09 September 2014